 It brings true added value compared to talking to customers face-to-face, when during a video call AI technology is able to inform the financial advisor, for example, if a customer says ‘yes’ but hasn’t really understood.
 Ronald thinks AI thus turns video banking into a must-have for the bank of the future:

-5. Phone calls will become less important for financial advice - online & video banking will take over as leading channels
+5. Phone calls will become less important for financial advice.
+Online and video banking will take over as leading channels

 Talking about the relation between face-to-face contact and video banking to other customer contact channels: phone.
 Does Ronald think advisors will still be hopping on a phone call with customers 5 years from now?